ionic-team/ionic-docs/versioned_docs/version-v5/native/facebook.md

 ---
-title: "Facebook Connect Plugin | Facebook Docs in Ionic Documentation"
+title: 'Facebook Connect Plugin | Facebook Docs in Ionic Documentation'
 description: "Ionic Documentation's Facebook Docs explain how to use the Facebook Connect Cordova Plugin to obtain access to the native FB application on iOS and Android."
-sidebar_label: "Facebook"
+sidebar_label: 'Facebook'
 ---

 import DocsCard from '@site/src/components/DocsCard';
 import DocsButton from '@site/src/components/DocsButton';